Kassym-Jomart Tokayev: Russia

-After Russia invaded its neighboring Ukraine, Tokayev and Kazakh foreign minister Mukhtar Tleuberdi refused to recognize the Russian puppet states of Donetsk People's Republic and Luhansk People's Republic.
-He said that "we recognize neither Taiwan, nor Kosovo, nor South Ossetia and Abkhazia.
+After Russia invaded its neighboring Ukraine, Tokayev and Kazakh Foreign Minister Mukhtar Tleuberdi refused to recognize the Russian puppet states of Donetsk People's Republic and Luhansk People's Republic.
+He said that "we recognize neither Taiwan nor Kosovo, nor South Ossetia or Abkhazia.
 In all likelihood, this principle will be applied to quasi-state entities, which, in our opinion, are Luhansk and Donetsk."
 He refused to accept the Order of Alexander Nevsky from Putin.